Back to Stories

-Certainly, creative destruction happened for blacksmiths when the first automobiles sputtered down Bozeman’s Main Street and shopping malls across America are in trouble thanks to online commerce.
-Modern times have brought an accelerated pace of creative destruction in many corners of America.
+Certainly, creative destruction happened for blacksmiths when the first automobiles sputtered down Bozeman’s Main Street.
+Today, shopping malls across America are in trouble thanks to online commerce.
+Modern times have brought an accelerated pace of creative destruction in many corners of the country and world.

 Creative destruction is also resulting in the Gallatin Valley, for example, which represents Montana's best farmland, being entombed by asphalt and concrete.
 It is resulting in the grain elevators that helped define the look and feel of our downtown soon being razed and replaced with bland, nondescript universalist architecture.

 Most of all, the forces of creative destructive are exacting a human toll.
 In Bozeman, like Aspen, Jackson Hole, and any zip code making the latest "coolest-place-to-live" lists, gentrification is supplanting people who are most vulnerable to change and who possess fewer options/resources for dealing with its effects.